MiraldiLab/maxATAC/README.md

 ### Installing with Conda

-1. Create a conda environment for maxATAC with `conda create -n maxatac python=3.9 samtools wget bedtools ucsc-bedgraphtobigwig pigz`
+1. Create a conda environment for maxATAC with `conda create -n maxatac -c bioconda python=3.9 samtools wget bedtools ucsc-bedgraphtobigwig pigz`

 > If you get an error installing ucsc-bedgraphtobigwig try `conda install -c bioconda ucsc-bedgraphtobigwig`